-An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Gill, is the best way to determine which procedure is best suited to meet your goals.
+An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Ross, is the best way to determine which procedure is best suited to meet your goals.
 During this consultation, the surgeon will examine you, and computer imaging will be utilized to demonstrate proposed changes to you.
 Aesthetic ideals and facial proportions are analyzed to determine if an implant would benefit your face.

 A deficient chin is readily apparent during adolescence.
 This can be addressed with a simple chin implant in the teenage years.
 In fact, it is the most common procedure we perform simultaneous with a Finesse Rhinoplasty on a teenager.

 Our Plastic Surgeons use Silastic implants only.

 Generally speaking, it takes one to two weeks for most of the swelling to resolve.
 This can vary from individual to individual.